 Finally we'll visit Quistococha Zoological Park.
 Quistococha was first opened in 1979.
 It is a National Park with a land area of more than 369 acres and the lagoon is 56 acres.
 Quistococha is located about 6.5 KMs outside of Iquitos, located on the Iquitos – Nauta Highway.
 The zoo houses many animals indigenous to the Amazon Rainforest Basin and includes, jaguars, tapirs, pumas, monkeys, jungle rodents, alligators, giant otters, snakes and a large collection of macaws and other birds native to this area.

-Full-Day Iquitos City Tour
+Inclusions for Full-Day Iquitos City Tour

 - Ground and aquatic transportation